lamalab-org/copolymer-reactivity/legacy/output_marker/paper3.md

 to be suitable for an oil-in-water system:'
 On the basis of the HLB value, a nonionic emulsifier, Hyoxide AAO (a nonyl phenyl ethylene oxide condensate) , having an HLB value of 12.8, was chosen
 ( 3% on the wt of monomers) for the present system, but no improvement in the stability of emulsion was observed.
-However, when a combination of anionic, sodium lauryl sulfate, and nonionic Hyoxide AAO was used, an emulsion, stable for more than 6 months, was obtained in all the cases except one formulation containing 82.3 mol % MAA (in the feed), which showed a tendency toward coagulation.
+However, when a reaction_conditions of anionic, sodium lauryl sulfate, and nonionic Hyoxide AAO was used, an emulsion, stable for more than 6 months, was obtained in all the cases except one formulation containing 82.3 mol % MAA (in the feed), which showed a tendency toward coagulation.

-A similar observation was made by Ugelstad et al.41 during the emulsion polymerization of styrene, where significant differences were found in the stability of the emulsion obtained with the sodium lauryl sulfate-cetyl alcohol combination and sodium lauryl sulfate alone.
+A similar observation was made by Ugelstad et al.41 during the emulsion polymerization of styrene, where significant differences were found in the stability of the emulsion obtained with the sodium lauryl sulfate-cetyl alcohol reaction_conditions and sodium lauryl sulfate alone.

 ## Intrinsic Viscosity Polymer Characterization Elemental Analysis